 - Are PhD students at ESO required to attend lecture courses?

-No, they are not required to attend lecture courses.
-However, if they wish ESO students may attend the course programme provided by the International Max Planck Research School on Astrophysics.
+In Chile, lectures are organised by students for students (and others).
+In Garching, ESO students may attend the course programme provided by the International Max Planck Research School on Astrophysics.

 - What is the amount of the ESO studentship stipend?